DigitalCommons/land-explorer/docs/property-boundaries-service/pipeline.md

   each row in this table gives the geometry of a land boundary for a registered property.
 It has a `poly_id` (a.k.a.
 INSPIRE ID) and possibly a `title_no` to link the property to on ownership in the above table.
 - `unregistered_land` -
   each row has the geometry of a polygon boundary for a piece of unregistered land.
+- `land_ownership_snapshots` -
+  each row is a proprietor's ownership of a title as it stood on 31 December of a given year (one row per populated proprietor slot per title per year, since a title can have up to 4 proprietors).
+Unlike `land_ownerships`, which only holds the *current* state, this table preserves ownership history year-on-year, so we can answer "who owned this property in year X".

 The pipeline obtains data from these open source datasets: